 - Someone’s actions or dress cannot send a message “asking” to be raped.

-- Most sexual assaults are planned in advance and are not impulsive acts.
+- Most rapes are planned in advance.
+It is not an impulsive act.

-- It is not uncommon for a victim to “freeze” when confronted with a dangerous situation.
-This does not mean the victim “wanted it”.
+- It is not uncommon for victims to “freeze” when confronted with danger.
+Not fighting back does not mean the victim “wanted it.”

-- Sexual assault may make the victim feel powerless.
-Continue to allow the victim to make his/her own choices and be in control of what he/she needs.
+- A sexual assault brings up strong feelings of powerlessness.
+It is important to allow the victim to make choices and be in control of what they need and want to recover.